eknery/Chamaecrista_biogeography/README.md

 This repository has the data and code used in the article **From rainforests to open-vegetation: The biogeographic history of Chamaecrista (Leguminosae) in the Neotropics**.
 The article

+0. raw_sequences:
-0. raw_sequences: The non-aligned DNA sequences of five loci sequenced from *Chamaecrista* species and allies;
+    1. Fasta files with the non-aligned DNA sequences of five loci sequenced from *Chamaecrista* species and allies;

+1. initial_sequences:
-1. initial_sequences: The aligned DNA sequences of five loci sequenced from *Chamaecrista* species and allies;
+    1. Fasta file with the aligned DNA sequences of five loci sequenced from *Chamaecrista* species and allies;

 2. sequence_evaluation:
-    1. The best-fitting substitution models for five loci sequenced from *Chamaecrista* species and allies
+    1. *best_sub_models.csv* The best-fitting substitution models for five loci sequenced from *Chamaecrista* species and allies
-    2. ml_trees The bootstrap maximum-likelihood (ML) trees inferred for five loci sequenced from *Chamaecrista* species and allies;
+    2. *ml_trees* The bootstrap maximum-likelihood (ML) trees inferred for five loci sequenced from *Chamaecrista* species and allies;
-    3. The principal coordinate analysis (PCoA) comparing the topology of the bootstrap ML trees;
+    3. *pcoa_ml_trees.tiff* The principal coordinate analysis (PCoA) comparing the topology of the bootstrap ML trees;

 3. final_sequences:
-    1. The aligned DNA sequences of five loci sequenced from *Chamaecrista* species and allies, with blank lines added for non-sequenced species;
+    1. *concatenation.fasta* The concatenated DNA sequences of five loci sequenced from *Chamaecrista* species and allies;
-    2. The concatenated DNA sequences of of five loci sequenced from *Chamaecrista* species and allies;
+    2. The aligned DNA sequences of five loci sequenced from *Chamaecrista* species and allies, with blank lines added for non-sequenced species;

 4. iqtree:
-    1. The ML tree inferred for the concatenated DNA sequences;
+    1. *ml_iq.tree* The ML tree inferred for the concatenated DNA sequences;
-    2. The ML tree inferred for the concatenated DNA sequences, but only with the high-support nodes (bootstrap values > 90%);
+    2. *ml_iq_90.tree* The ML tree inferred for the concatenated DNA sequences, but only with the high-support nodes (bootstrap values > 90%);

 5. posterior:
-    1. The Maximum Clade Credibility (MCC) tree inferred for five loci sequenced from *Chamaecrista* species and allies;
+    1. *mcc.tree* The Maximum Clade Credibility (MCC) tree inferred for five loci sequenced from *Chamaecrista* species and allies;

 6. biogeo_data:
     1. *model_times.txt* The time frames considered in the biogeographic reconstruction;